terraform-ibm-modules/terraform-ibm-base-ocp-vpc/examples/monolith/README.md

-# IBM Cloud OpenShift DA - Monolith Add-ons Module
+# IBM Cloud OpenShift DA - Monolith Add-ons Module Example

 A simple example that shows how to provision a multi zone OCP VPC cluster as well as all foundational infrastructure and supporting services required for a secure and compliant OpenShift (OCP) cluster deployment on IBM Cloud VPC.